0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

 **Does this bill restrict possession of my existing "large capacity magazines"?**

 No, the bill was [amended](https://lawfilesext.leg.wa.gov/biennium/2021-22/Pdf/Amendments/Senate/5078-S%20AMS%20LIIA%20S3477.5.pdf) to no longer regulate possession whatsoever.

+**But I thought this bill prohibited carrying "large capacity magazines" except at home, the range, and in the woods?**

+It used to in previous drafts, but after the most recent [amendment]((https://lawfilesext.leg.wa.gov/biennium/2021-22/Pdf/Amendments/Senate/5078-S%20AMS%20LIIA%20S3477.5.pdf) it no longer regulates possession at all.

 **Can I keep my existing "large capacity magazines"?**